FabienVoisin/cudamosaic/README.md

 ```
 The output image should in this case be  `testimagemosaic.png`.
 The image `finalresultexp.jpg` also provides the final exposure map from aggregating all the input images.

+## Command line parameters
+There are currently two command line parameters:

+`-d` (required): path of folders which has the input images

+`-o` (optional): filename of the output mosaic image.
+In the case, this is not explicitely parsed, then `defaultfilename.jpg` would be used.

+# How it works
+The code makes use of the NPP utils library to perform analysis and calculation on input images.
+The code first creates a greyscale image of the first image.
+Based on a specific threshold, the code then highlight pixels above certain values.
+It will then select a box of the signals around the pixel with the highest intensity.
+The code will use this box to perform correlation maps with other images.
+We expect the maximum value of the correlation maps will determine the offset position between the new input images and the mosaic images.
+Once that offset position is calculated, the code add the values of the new input images onto the mosaic output image.
+The final output image is then normalised by dividing the output image by the exposure map.